Computer and ink cartridge reuse and recycling

 You can sell it, donate it to charity, or give it away.
-For ideas, try the website links on the right.

-To prevent identity fraud you should remove all personal data from your computer.
+Before donating, in order to prevent identity fraud you should remove all personal data from your computer.

 To do this, either:

-overwrite the hard disk using specialist software – you can do this yourself or ask a reputable company to do it for you
+- overwrite the hard disk using specialist software.
+You can do this yourself or ask a reputable company to do it for you

 If your computer doesn't work

-We reprocess computer parts such as monitors, motherboards, hard disk drives and keyboards.
+Donate a device.
+Alternatively you can take your computer to our reuse and recycling centre on Landmann Way in New Cross.
+There, we reprocess computer parts such as monitors, motherboards, hard disk drives and keyboards.
 We do not wipe data using software applications or methods such as magnetic wiping.